kahst/BirdCLEF-Baseline/README.md

 <b>You can download our paper here:</b> [https://arxiv.org/abs/1804.07177](https://arxiv.org/abs/1804.07177)

+<i>Score update: We now achive a MLRAP score of 0.61 for a single model and 0.72 for an ensemble on the local validation set with the latest updates using different architectures (e.g. ResNet) and dataset compilations.</i>

 ## Installation
 This is a Thenao/Lasagne implementation in Python 2.7 for the identification of hundreds of bird species based on their vocalizations.
 This code is tested using Ubuntu 16.04 LTS but should work with other distributions as well.